adomingo12/my-nook/README.md

   - Page count ranges
   - Format types
   - Reading status
-  - Word count estimates
+  - Series names (with series-aware sorting)
-  - Average ratings
+  - Publisher
   - Estimated reading time
-- **Sort**: Choose from various sorting options in the main area
+- **Sort**: Choose from various sorting options with series-aware sorting when filtering by series
 - **View Details**: Click any book card to see full information and edit options
+- **Real-time Sync**: Changes automatically sync to your cloud database

 ### Using Dark Mode
 1. **Access Settings**: Click the "Settings" button in the top-right corner
 2. **Toggle Theme**: Use the dark mode switch to change themes
 3. **Automatic Saving**: Your preference is saved and restored on future visits

+### Using Google Books API
+1. **Enter ISBN-13**: Type or paste a 13-digit ISBN in the ISBN field
+2. **Auto-Lookup**: Tab out of the field or click the 🔍 button to trigger lookup
+3. **Review Information**: Google Books will auto-fill title, author, synopsis, cover image, etc.
+4. **Edit as Needed**: All auto-filled information can be modified before saving
+5. **Manual Entry**: You can still add books manually without using the API

+### Configuration Setup
+1. **Create config.js**: Copy your Supabase credentials to the config file
+2. **Database Connection**: The app will automatically connect to your Supabase database
+3. **Fallback Mode**: If database connection fails, the app uses local storage
+4. **Security**: config.js is excluded from version control via .gitignore

-## � Book Data Format
+## 📊 Book Data Format

-Books are automatically stored in `data/books.json` with the following structure:
+Books are stored in Supabase PostgreSQL database with local JSON fallback.
+The data structure includes:

 ```json
 {